Last updated on July 7th, 2023 at 10:42 am

 Being comfortable in your mask is essential.
 Make sure you are replacing your mask parts to get the full benefits of your CPAP.

 We also provide mask liners; these are soft, cotton fabric liners that fit between your mask and skin.
-To create a comforting barrier, preventing air leaks, skin irritation and red marks
+To create a comforting barrier, preventing air leaks, skin irritation and red marks.

-chin strap can be added to your therapy to help reduce mask leaks.
+A chin strap can be added to your therapy to help reduce mask leaks.
 The soft chin strap material holds your chin in a comfortable and suitable position.
 Encouraging you to breathe through your nose to stop a dry mouth or nasal passage.

 This is additional headgear to wear on top of your mask and can take some getting used to.